Professional Development and Training

 - Time Management

-As part of building community across campus, Human Resources host informative gatherings through our annual Networking Luncheon and Networking Breakfast, giving community members an opportunity to strengthen and build working relationships throughout campus.
-A full list of programs can be accessed by clicking www2.skidmore.edu/hr/training/class_list.cfm
+As part of building community across campus, Human Resources hosts informative gatherings through our annual Networking Luncheon and Networking Breakfast, giving community members an opportunity to strengthen and build working relationships throughout campus.

 Your suggestions for new programs or possible presenters are always welcome.
 If you have any suggestions, please email firstname.lastname@example.org.